ROCm/rocSOLVER/docs/howto/clients.rst

 ``d`` (double precision), ``c`` (single precision complex), or ``z`` (double precision complex).

 The non-pointer arguments for a function can be passed to ``rocsolver-bench`` by using the argument name as a flag.
-See the :ref:`Reference <reference>` sections for more information on the function arguments and names.
+See the :doc:`Reference <../reference/intro>` sections for more information on the function arguments and names.
 For example, the function ``rocsolver_dgeqrf_strided_batched`` has the following method signature:

 .. code-block:: cpp